 Ad Disclaimer

-What Are the Available Vermont Solar Tax Credits and Rebates?
+Available Vermont Solar Tax Credits and Rebates

-Vermont provides excellent solar incentives to homeowners.
+Vermont provides multiple solar incentives to homeowners.
 These include a sales tax exemption policy and a program through the state’s largest energy company, Green Mountain Power (GMP).
 Learn more about each Vermont solar incentive available below.

 Green Mountain Power services around 75% of Vermont.
 GMP doesn’t offer incentives for solar panel installations, but its Bring Your Own Device (BYOD) program provides solar rebates for solar batteries.
 Homeowners who make their energy storage capacity available to offset hours of peak electrical demand for 10 years can receive the following payments:

-- An up-front payment of $850 per kilowatt (kW) of battery storage if you enroll in three hours of daily discharge.
+• An upfront payment of $850 per kilowatt (kW) of battery storage if you enroll in three hours of daily discharge.

-- An up-front payment of $950 per kW of battery storage if you enroll in four hours of daily discharge.
+• An upfront payment of $950 per kW of battery storage if you enroll in four hours of daily discharge.

 The maximum incentive you can earn is $10,500 per battery system.